Position

 • Perform simulations and testing to validate propulsion system designs.

-• Prepare technical documentation and reports detailing design specifications, test results, and project progress.
+• Prepare technical documentation and reports on propulsion system performance.

 Qualifications